clutterstack/blender-rig-mirror/_posts/2016-02-02-background.md

 The other result was a Blender add-on called [Pose Mirror](https://developer.blender.org/T36334) by Connor Simpson.
 It looks as though it copies all the constraints and parameters, making no changes, unless the constraint has a target, in which case it does switch the target to the corresponding object on the correct side.

 Neither of the above scripts properly mirrors the Limit Rotation constraints that my human rig is full of, so I decided to look into writing something myself.
+This work-in-progress is called [blender-rig-mirror](https://github.com/clutterstack/blender-rig-mirror).
+Check the README for its current state; as of this writing it's not a polished product.

 ## First steps